 With lock picking this can be as simple as challenging yourself with new training locks.

 You should never continue to pick a lock that you have already beaten several times.
 If you pick the same training lock enough times in the same way, you'll eventually memorize the process of picking that particular lock.
 From then on, picking that lock becomes more about recalling a series of vague events rather than relying on your skill.

 As a matter in fact, continuing to pick the same lock over and over can actually put you a few steps back in progressing your skill.
 As they say – if you don't use it, you lose it.

-But what if there where some ways in which we could take a training lock that we finally picked and immediately turn it into a new challenge?
-Well I have 5 quick suggestions that can do just that!
+But what if there were some ways in which we could take a training lock that we finally picked and immediately turn it into a new challenge?
+Well, I have 5 quick suggestions that can do just that!